-RSD is a previously overlooked symptom of ADHD, due to the difficulty of measuring someone’s feelings of rejection consistently.
+RSD is a previously overlooked symptom of ADHD due to the difficulty of consistently measuring someone’s feelings of rejection.
 However, a survey found that up to 99% of teens and adults with ADHD are more sensitive than usual to rejection.
-And nearly 1 in 3 say it’s the hardest part of having ADHD.
+And nearly 1 in 3 say it’s the most challenging part of having ADHD.

 If your child has ADHD, you may have noticed they’re highly sensitive or struggle with emotional regulation.
 You may be curious to know if they have RSD as well.

 Read on to learn everything you need to know about the connection between these two conditions.